The Oak at the Center of the World: The Slavic Dub and the Universal Tree Cult

 - Evidence rating: STRONG

-- Basis: The Urantia Book directly names the universal tree-of-life cult at UB 85:2 and documents the actual historical Tree of Life at Dalamatia at 66:4.13.
-The Slavic sacred oak tradition preserves specific structural features (cosmic-axis position, three-world vertical structure, serpent-at-roots bird-in-crown composition, royal-deity association) consistent with the universal substrate.
-The Adamic-Nodite migration through the Russian plains supplies the specific transmission pathway.
+- Basis: The Urantia Book names the universal tree-of-life cult at UB 85:2 and documents the actual historical Tree of Life at Dalamatia at 66:4.13.
+The Slavic sacred oak tradition preserves the structural features (cosmic-axis position, three-world vertical structure, serpent at roots and bird in crown, royal-deity association) that fit the common source.
+The Adamic and Nodite migration through the Russian plains supplies the transmission pathway.

 Related Decoder Articles